Team2338/Guillotine/README.md

 # 2015RobotCode
-The OFFICIAL code for the 2015 bot
+The code for the 2015 practice robot.